 "Extract store name, date, all items purchased with prices, and total amount.");Using It in a Blazor File Upload Flow

-Here is how to wire this into a Blazor Server component where users upload an invoice image and see the extracted data instantly.
+Here's how to wire this into a Blazor Server component where users upload an invoice image and see the extracted data immediately — no page reload, no manual data entry.

 @page "/invoice-upload"